Skip to main content

 Should New Hampshire add a fee or mileage charge for electric vehicle owners to help pay for transportation and/or electric infrastructure?

-Voted to require cities and towns to allow four residential dwelling units on any single-family lot served by municipal water and sewer (HB 44).
+In 2023 Rep. Nutting-Wong voted to require cities and towns to allow four residential dwelling units on any single-family lot served by municipal water and sewer (HB 44).
 This could be a four-unit building, two duplexes, four single units, or four townhouses.
+In 2024 Nutting-Wong voted to limit parking requirements, plus add tax credits for office conversions (HB 1400).

 Citizens Count Issue Survey, 2022